apache/flink/docs/setup/savepoints.md

 This disposes the savepoint stored in `:savepointPath`.

-Note that since savepoints always go to a file system it is possible to also manually delete the savepoint via a regular file system operation.
+Note that it is possible to also manually delete a savepoint via regular file system operations without affecting other savepoints or checkpoints (recall that each savepoint is self-contained).
 Up to Flink 1.2, this way a more tedious task which was performed with the savepoint command above.

 ### Configuration